dipamgoswami/dipamgoswami.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Attended CoLLAS 2025 at the University of Pennsylvania in Philadelphia and presented the poster of our [paper](https://arxiv.org/pdf/2506.00037) in the main conference.
+Attended [CoLLAS](https://lifelong-ml.cc) at the University of Pennsylvania in Philadelphia and presented the poster of our [paper](https://arxiv.org/pdf/2506.00037) in the main conference.